 He stopped running recently or just now, and he looks tired now.

 Connection with the moment in the past or present: Past or Present Perfect Continuous

 We have a connection between this recently stopped activity and the past (past perfect continuous) or present (present perfect continuous) situation.
 This connection is the results of the action, which is “being tired.”

 The boy looked tired.
 He had been running.

 But where is that relative point in time before which he just stopped running?
 It’s contextually understood.
-It doesn’t have to be in that same sentence.
-However, the listener can infer the time from the speaker’s story.
 The moment he looked tired, this is also a contextual indicator of a moment in the past.
 We had a continuous action that stopped short before that contextual moment.
 And we have the results of this continuous action: he looked tired.

 If you forgot about the same use of present perfect continuous, please visit Action stopped recently: Present Perfect Continuous.

 Also on Past Perfect Continuous: